Advanced Public Key Infrastructure for Machine Identities

 Machine identities are revolutionizing how we secure our digital infrastructure, but how are they being used in the real world?
 Let's explore some compelling use cases where PKI for machine identities shines.

 In a microservices architecture, numerous services communicate with each other.
 Using PKI, each microservice can be issued a digital certificate, enabling Mutual TLS (mTLS).
 This ensures that each service authenticates the other before exchanging data, preventing unauthorized access and man-in-the-middle attacks.
-Source: Nginx
+Nginx is an example of a service that implements mTLS.

 Kubernetes environments rely heavily on service accounts for authentication and authorization.
 Automating the issuance and renewal of certificates for these accounts is crucial.
 Tools like cert-manager can automatically manage these certificates, ensuring workloads always have valid credentials.